 8. Tokyo - 13.6 million

-Tokyo lies on Honshu's eastern coast, the largest of the four islands that make up Japan.
+Tokyo lies on the eastern coast of Honshu, the largest of the four islands that make up Japan.
 The city is the Japanese capital and one of Japan's forty-seven prefectures.
 The city was initially called Edo but was renamed in 1868 when the Japanese imperial family relocated there from Kyoto.
 Tokyo's metropolis has an estimated 13,617,445 residents.
 Tokyo is home to fifty-one of the Fortune Global 500 firms, and it is ranked 4th in the Global Cities Index.
 The inhabitants of Tokyo are almost all Japanese with communities of Chinese and Koreans.
 Tokyo is home to headquarters of large corporations and financial institutions while the manufacturing sector is mainly concentrated in Yokohama, Chiba, and Kawasaki.

 7. Istanbul - 14 million